ewylie25/learningpaperone/README.md

 # Usage:

-Passing a list of molecules in smiles format to the script named `commonfragments.py` will generate an output `stat` file.
+Passing a list of molecules in smiles format to the script named `common_fragments.py` will generate an output `stat` file.
 The fragments listed in the stat file are sorted from the less common to the most common.
+The number of molecules to use to produce the fragments is set on line 85 of `common_fragments.py`

 e.g:

 ```
-python ./common_fragments.py 10000_smiles $NUMBER_OF_MOL_TO_USE_FOR_FRAGS stat_file_num_of_frags.tsv
+python ./common_fragments.py 10000_smiles smarts_file.txt stat_file_num_of_frags.tsv
 ```

 Passing the stat file, and a list of molecules to `weight_bonds.py` and `krankemall_to_json.py` will output a smiles with atom indexed according to their TF-IDF score, or produce a json file containing those informations.
 Use `weight_bonds.py` to process one single molecule, or use `krankemall_to_json.py` to batch process multiple files.